A History of LGBTQIA+ and Pride Month Marketing

 The Great Depression

-The same cities that once revered LGBTQIA+ culture began to abhor it; as rigid gender roles were prioritized, many felt like the existence of the community threatened the framework of the “traditional” family.
+The same cities that once revered LGBTQIA+ culture began to abhor it, as rigid gender roles were prioritized, many felt like the existence of the community threatened the framework of the “traditional” family.

-The rise in “phobias” against the LGBTQIA+ community was completely rooted in marketing and propagandist efforts.
+The rise in “phobias” against the LGBTQIA+ community was rooted entirely in marketing and propagandist efforts.
 “Breadwinning” men, downtrodden by losing their jobs and struggling to provide for their families, took to finger-wagging and even led the charge of police brutality against the LGBTQIA+ community.

 World War II